 Overcoming Web Form Submission Hurdles to Google Sheets

-Command Description
+Command | Description |

-import React, { useState } from 'react'; Imports the React library and the useState hook for state management in a functional component.
+import React, { useState } from 'react'; | Imports the useState hook for state management in a functional component together with the React framework. |

-const handleSubmit = async (e) => { ... }; Defines an asynchronous function to handle the form submission event.
+const handleSubmit = async (e) => { ... }; | Specifies an asynchronous method to deal with the event of a form submission. |

-fetch(scriptURL, { method: 'POST', body: formData }); Makes an asynchronous HTTP POST request to submit the form data to a specified URL.
+fetch(scriptURL, { method: 'POST', body: formData }); | Sends an asynchronous HTTP POST request to the given URL in order to submit the form data. |

-sheet.appendRow([timestamp, email]); Adds a new row with the specified data to the bottom of the sheet.
+sheet.appendRow([timestamp, email]); | Adds a new row at the bottom of the sheet containing the given data. |

-return ContentService ... .setMimeType(ContentService.MimeType.JSON); Returns a JSON response from the Google Apps Script web app.
+return ContentService ... .setMimeType(ContentService.MimeType.JSON); | Gives back a JSON answer from the web application for Google Apps Script. |

-Deep Dive into Email Submission System
+Examining the Email Submission System in-depth

 Frontend Script with React